Battle of Beneventum (275 BC): Battle

-Dionysius of Halicarnassus wrote only one sentence about the battle: "When Pyrrhus and those with him had ascended along with the elephants, and the Romans became aware of it, they wounded an elephant [calf], which caused great confusion and flight among the Greeks.
+Dionysius of Halicarnassus wrote only briefly about the battle: "When Pyrrhus and those with him had ascended along with the elephants, and the Romans became aware of it, they wounded an elephant [calf], which caused great confusion and flight among the Greeks.
 The Romans killed two elephants, and hemming eight others in a place that had no outlet, took them alive when the Indian mahouts surrendered them; and they wrought great slaughter among the soldiers."

 Cassius Dio also related the story of the wounded calf.
 He wrote that Pyrrhus was put to flight because "a young elephant had been wounded, and shaking off its riders, wandered about in search of its mother, whereupon the latter became excited and the other elephants grew turbulent, so that everything was thrown into dire confusion.
 Finally, the Romans won the day, killing many men and capturing eight elephants, and they occupied the enemy's entrenchments."

+Modern historians have debated whether Pyrrhus actually lost the battle: some have argued that it was a draw.
+Draw or loss, it was no great victory for Rome: Pyrrhus still commanded a substantial force, but was forced onto the defensive.

+By this time, Pyrrhus' financial resources were strained, something evident in surviving coinage from Magna Graecia.
+Pyrrhus may have sought support from Antigonus II Gonatas of Macedonia.
+If he did, it was evidently refused.
+Pyrrhus, seeing that his control of southern Italy was failing, decided to return home.
+Exactly when he did so is not clear, though autumn 275 and early 274 have been suggested.
+He took some 8,000 men and 500 horse, which was the core of the army with which he had landed in Sicily.

 Aftermath

 There is no information about the number of troops deployed by either side or the number of casualties.
 After this defeat Pyrrhus went back to Tarentum and gave up the war.
-He sailed back to Epirus.
+Pyrrhus kept Tarentum, left there a strong garrison under his son Helenus and Milon and sailed back to Epirus with 8,000 infantry and 500 cavalry.
+In 272 BC, upon hearing the news of Pyrrhus's death, the Tarentines surrendered to Rome.

-At the time of the battle this city still had its original name: Maleventum.
+At the time of the battle, this city still had its original name: Maleventum.

 Six years later (268 BC) the Romans sought to further secure the city and its area by establishing a Roman colony there.
 The name was changed from Maleventum, a name which the Romans associated with bad omens, as it means ill-come in Latin, to Beneventum, a name, meaning welcome in Latin, which to them had more fortunate connotations.